Playfair cipher: Description

-The Playfair cipher uses a 5 by 5 table containing a key word or phrase.
+The Playfair cipher uses a 5 × 5 table containing a key word or phrase.
 Memorization of the keyword and 4 simple rules was all that was required to create the 5 by 5 table and use the cipher.

 To generate the key table, one would first fill in the spaces in the table (a modified Polybius square) with the letters of the keyword (dropping any duplicate letters), then fill the remaining spaces with the rest of the letters of the alphabet in order (usually omitting "J" or "Q" to reduce the alphabet to fit; other versions put both "I" and "J" in the same space).
 The key can be written in the top rows of the table, from left to right, or in some other pattern, such as a spiral beginning in the upper-left-hand corner and ending in the center.
 The keyword together with the conventions for filling in the 5 by 5 table constitute the cipher key.

 To encrypt a message, one would break the message into digrams (groups of 2 letters) such that, for example, "HelloWorld" becomes "HE LL OW OR LD".
 These digrams will be substituted using the key table.
 Since encryption requires pairs of letters, messages with an odd number of characters usually append an uncommon letter, such as "X", to complete the final digram.
 The two letters of the digram are considered opposite corners of a rectangle in the key table.
 To perform the substitution, apply the following 4 rules, in order, to each pair of letters in the plaintext: